5 Healthy Habits That Are Simple and Start at HomeJune 3, 2020 - Katie McCallum

 - Get creative and replace carb-heavy food items with veggies

-- Keep frozen vegetables on hand
+- Keep frozen or canned vegetables on hand

 - Tempt your sweet tooth by placing a fruit bowl somewhere you can see it